HubRise/website/content/apps/catalog-manager/en/overview.md

 - Add pictures and detailed descriptions.
 - Adjust prices individually for each sales channel.
 - Disable specific items on designated sales channels.
+- Preview your catalog before publishing it to your sales channels.

 Catalog Manager is a cloud based solution, available anywhere.
-While you can use it from any device, we recommend using a desktop or laptop computer for the best experience.
+We recommend using a desktop or laptop computer for the best experience.